 - Fit the images into too-small spaces on web pages (see above).

-As a brand consultant and photographer, I love to showcase my clients’ brands in my monthly newsletters, weekly blog and daily social media.
-However, if the work I’ve done with them isn’t being done justice because of poor web design – or worse, they haven’t put their new images up at all yet! – I will choose someone else to brag about.
+As a personal brand consultant, I love to showcase my clients’ brands in my monthly newsletters, weekly blog and daily social media.
+However, if the work I’ve done with them isn’t being done justice because of poor web design, poor content or poor use of images – I will choose someone else to brag about.
 And to finish – here are a few client examples I am happy to share – congratulations to these businesses!

 Gold stars to these clients